 You should always be able to see over the nose!

-Your climb speed should be Vy +10 knots (75KIAS) prior to turning crosswind.
+To avoid Loss Of Control on climb out, your climb speed should be Vy +10 knots (85KIAS) prior to turning crosswind.

-Your altitude must be within 300 feet of pattern altitude.
+Your altitude must be within 300 feet of pattern altitude before turning crosswind.

 Use 3900 RPM, 10 degrees Flap, and trim for 75 KIAS